the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 }
 ~~~~~~~

-The same caution applies as the last section: some of these styles like `input` and `label` might be more efficient in a global *src/index.css* file without CSS modules.
+The same caution as the last section applies: some of these styles like `input` and `label` might be more efficient in a global *src/index.css* file without CSS modules.

 Again, CSS Modules -- like any other CSS-in-CSS approach -- can use Sass for more advanced CSS features like nesting.
 The advantage of CSS modules is that we receive an error in  JavaScript each time a style isn't defined.
 In the standard CSS approach, unmatched styles in JavaScript and CSS files might go unnoticed.